-Could supported weight loss reduce bowel cancer surgery complications?
+Could supported weight loss reduce womb cancer surgery complications?

 What is the purpose of this research?
-(See page 3 for details)

-- Physical fitness and well-controlled blood sugar are linked with fewer complications after surgery. - For people carrying excess weight, losing weight improves both of the above, so it could reduce complications after surgery. - This research will try to find out how practical it is to lose weight after a bowel cancer diagnosis and while waiting for surgery. - This will help us to see, in future research, whether losing weight is of benefit to a larger number of patients.
+- We are trying to find ways to reduce complications from surgery for womb cancer and help people recover faster. - For people carrying excess weight, losing even a few pounds could reduce complications after surgery, because it improves physical fitness and blood sugar levels. - This research will find out how practical it is to lose weight after a womb cancer diagnosis and while waiting for surgery. - This will help us to plan future research to see whether losing weight is of benefit to a larger number of patients.

-Why have I been invited? (page 3)
+Why have I been invited?